adhfmz8/stock-price-prediction/project-description.md

 ## **Expected Outcome**

-A comprehensive predictive tool that demonstrates proficiency in applying a variety of machine learning techniques to financial data, providing insights into stock price movements and offering a valuable portfolio piece for quantitative finance roles.
+A comprehensive predictive tool that demonstrates proficiency in applying a variety of machine learning techniques to financial data, providing insights into stock price movements.